jrandj/aws-security-specialty/README.md

 1. Company policy requires that all EC2 servers are not exposed to common vulnerabilities and exposures (CVEs).
 The security team would like to regularly check all servers to ensure compliance with this requirement by using a scheduled CloudWatch event to trigger a review of the current infrastructure.
 What process will check compliance of the company's EC2 instances?
     * Run an Amazon Inspector assessment using the common vulnerabilities and exposures rules package against every EC2 instance.

 1. You work as an administrator for a company.
-The company hosts a number of resources using AWS.
+The company hosts several resources using AWS.
 There is an incident of suspicious API activity that occurred 11 days ago.
 The security admin has asked to get the API activity from that point in time.
 How can this be achieved?
     * Search the AWS CloudTrail event history on the API events which occurred 11 days ago.
 Up to 90 days of event history can be viewed in this manner.
 Note that this answer assumes the customer has enabled the CloudTrail service and that a trail has been manually configured.

 1. You need to ensure that the CloudTrail logs which are being delivered to your AWS account are encrypted.
 How can this be achieved in the easiest way possible?